dabbertorres/SomeVM/README.md

 Current VM instructions:
 * \<instruction\> - \<description\>
   * \<argument list\>
-* load - loads the provided literal or constant index to a register
+* load - loads a constant or another the value of another register to the given register
   * register to load to
-  * index into the constants list to load
+  * index into the constants list OR another register to load
 * add - adds the values at the two registers and stores the result
   * register to write to
   * first register to add